-This allows you to set the resources and start command for your web process.
+This allows you to set the resources and start command for your processes.

 Set up your processes

 - Process type: For the automatically added web service, this cannot be changed.
-If you need to change or add additional processes like a background job, you can manage those on your application’s Processes page after deployment.
+If you need to add additional processes like a background worker or cron job, you can add them here or on your application’s Processes page after deployment.

 - Start command: Enter the start command for your web process.
 If you leave this blank, we’ll try to detect it during deployment.
-The start command can also be added or edited on your application’s Processes page after deployment.
+The start command for the web process can also be added or edited on your application’s Processes page after deployment.
 The start command is required for any additional processes you add.